glycerine/zebrapack/README.md

 By default we generate ZebraPack format encoders and decoders when the `zebrapack` tool is run.
 Note that we continue to offer straight msgpack2 serialization and deserialization with the `-msgp` flag to `zebrapack`.

-At this time it is feature complete and production ready.

 # background and motivation